This post may contain affiliate links.

 Ask your child to continue extending the family tree to Zeus and Hera’s child, Ares, as well as Zeus’s other children: Athena, Artemis, Apollo, Dionysus, Hermes and Aphrodite.
 Aphrodite is off to the side in ours because nobody knew who her parents were.
 Hephaestus is actually Hera’s son, but not with Zeus.

 Take a look at the family tree together and discuss how they’re all connected.
-There’s a lot more to these mythological figures than revealed here, so encourage him to discover more of their awe-inspiring tales!
+There’s a lot more to these mythologicalfigures than revealed here, so encourage him to discover more of their awe-inspiring tales!

 I made a printable set of info cards about each of these characters, with a few extra famous ones added in.
 There are 23 Greek Mythology Trading cards in all.
 You can use these to make your own Greek Mythology Family Tree!

-Grab the printable in my shop!
+You can download the printable from my shop!